Fred J Speakman

 Fred J Speakman (born in Essex) was an English naturalist and author.
 He was one of Britain's best known naturalist-authors in the 1960s.

 Life

 Speakman grew up and lived in Epping Forest and became a teacher at Woodside School, Walthamstow.
-He spent his later years running a field centre at Roseville, High Beach between 1959 and 1979.
+He spent his later years running a field centre at Roserville, High Beach between 1959 and 1979.

 A well known popular writer of illustrated guides to the English forests, in the mid 1950s with the support of Walthamstow's Education Office he began to convert Jubilee Retreat, Chingford into a classroom able to take 20 pupils for day visits to the forest.